Students FAQs Regarding Student Conduct Matters

 with a violation, what will happen?

-You will receive a letter from us asking you to make an
+You will receive an-e-mail via your butler address asking you to

-appointment or assigning you a time to meet with the Hearing
+make an appointment or assigning you a time to meet with

 If I am being charged in